 Applicants must submit a completed application form by email to chiefsuperintendent@policingauthority.ie as a single document attachment, in accordance with the following detailed instructions.
-It will not be possible to accept an incomplete or incorrectly submitted application so candidates should ensure that they follow instructions carefully.
+It will not be possible to accept an incomplete or incorrectly submitted application so candidates should ensure that they follow the instructions carefully.

 - 1. Candidates should download the application form from the Policing Authority website.
 This is an editable Word document. - 2.
 Candidates should complete the application form.
 Once they are satisfied that they have completed all sections of the form, they should print and sign the completed form. - 3.
-The completed form should be submitted to their supervisor for certification.
-It is the candidate's responsibility to ensure that his/her supervisor has read and verified the application form in advance of submitting their completed application.
-An option is available for certification by an alternative supervisor. - 4.
-After the supervisor has completed and signed the Supervisor's Certification, the form should be returned to the candidate. - 5.
-The candidate should scan the form and save it as a pdf, which should be named: "Your name.pdf" (e.g. Mary Murphy.pdf) - 6.
-This document should be attached to an email with the subject title "CS2019 Your Name" (e.g. CS2019 Mary Murphy) and submitted to the email address provided above.
+The candidate should scan the form and save it as a pdf, which should be named: "Your name.pdf" (e.g. Mary Murphy.pdf) - 4.
+This document should be attached to an email with the subject title "CS2022 Your Name" (e.g. CS2022 Mary Murphy) and submitted to the email address provided above.
+Candidates should confirm that the application is legible and complete before submitting by email.

-The deadline for receipt of applications is 3pm on Thursday 5 September 2019.
+The deadline for receipt of applications is 3pm on Wednesday 20 April 2022.